feiyuw/idiomatic-robotframework/README.md

     1. `pip install terminado`
     1. `pip install mistune`
     1. `pip install pygments`
-    1. `pip install ipython`
+    1. `pip install jupyter`
-1. Switch to the directory of this repository, and execute ` ipython notebook `
+1. Switch to the directory of this repository, and execute `jupyter notebook`
 1. Open browser, and try the link "http://127.0.0.1:8888"